francisco137/IpIntervals/README.md

 3. save the ranges into postgresql database,

-4. search the final result three time, but takes the source ranges in three
+4. search the final result three times, but takes the source ranges in three
 ways: from memmory sequence, from file and from postgresql.
 All the result are displayed on the screen so they can be compared.